-The Utah Geriatric Education Center (UGEC) was established to improve post-acute healthcare and health-related long term services and support (LTSS) through education of the workforce that provides these services.
-This includes not only the health professionals currently being educated at the University of Utah (physicians, pharmacists, nurses, physical therapists, occupational therapist, social workers and other health professionals), but also those currently providing long term care (health professionals and direct care workers, as well as the family caregivers and older adults themselves).
-A secondary, but complementary, purpose of the Center is to improve the understanding and management among these groups and in the community at large.
+The Utah Geriatric Education Consortium (UGEC) was established in July 2015 in order to improve long term health care through the education of the workforce providing associated services.
+This includes the health professionals attending the University of Utah and those providing long term care throughout Utah.
+A secondary purpose of the program is to increase understanding amongst the aforementioned groups and the community in general.

 The Utah Geriatric Education Consortium received another 5 years of funding as a Geriatric Workforce Enhancement Program from the Health Resources and Services Agency (HRSA).
 The new funding which began July 1, 2019 allows us to expand programs across the Long-Term Services and Supports (LTSS) settings.
 To do so, we welcome new clinical partners – Community Nursing Services, Legacy Retirement Communities and Aspire Home Health & Hospice – to join with our established partners - Mission Health Services and Avalon Health Care.
 We are excited to partner with Cascades, Comagine Health, the University of Utah, the Salt Lake Veterans Affairs Geriatric Research Education and Clinical Center, the Utah Commission on Aging, Utah Department of Health, the Utah Chapter of the Alzheimer’s Association, and the Utah Health Care Association.